Asymptotically Honest Confidence Regions for High Dimensional Parameters by the Desparsified Conservative Lasso: Desparsification

 where

 is the error resulting from using an approximate inverse, $\hat{\Theta}$, as opposed to an exact inverse.
 We shall show that $\Delta$ is asymptotically negligible.
-Note also that the bias term $\hat{\Theta} \lambda_n \hat{W} \hat{\kappa}$ resulting from the penalization is known.
-This suggests removing it by simply adding it to both sides of (\ref{2.1}), resulting in the following estimator:
+Adding $\hat{\Theta} \lambda_n \hat{W} \hat{\kappa}$ to both sides of (\ref{2.1}) results in the following estimator by using (\ref{kt1})

 Hence, for any $p\times 1$ vector $\alpha$ with $\enVert[0]{\alpha}_2=1$ we can consider